joseph-carlson/joseph-carlson.github.io/content/projects/this-website.md

 git push
 ```

-In a few minutes, everything will be updated on my GitHub pages website.
+After running those last three commands, everything will be updated on my website within minutes.

 ---
 ## A Note on AI

 Did I use AI in the development of this site?
-For sure, but I have reviewed and know what every single line of code does.
-It was especially useful when developing the shortcodes shown below.
+For sure, but I review and know what every single line of code does.
+It was especially useful when developing the shortcodes (custom templates invoked to insert elements on the page) shown below.

 Though when it comes to the articles, I write those.
 I'll sometimes do preliminary research with LLMs to provide a starting point, but after that, it's that dusty 'ol thing between my ears.
 As of now, the ability to write, no matter how good or bad I may be right now, is not a skill I am willing to offload to AI.